 Lilypads started three years ago, when Alison was researching how to effectively teach sexual health in rural Kenya and found that many of the girls could not afford period products.
 She began designing her own pads and selling them at a subsidised rate to ensure the girls have access.

-Along that journey, Alison also realised that most women in the UK find that their pads are uncomfortable and bulky so she adapted the design sold in Kenyan for the UK, to ensure it fit the market here.
+Along that journey, Alison also realised that a lot of women in the UK found their pads to be uncomfortable and bulky so she adapted the design sold in Kenya to ensure it also fit the UK market.

-Lilypads donates 10% of its UK revenue to its international projects, subsidising the sale of period products globally.
-Lilypads currently operates in Cambodia, Kenya and Uganda.
+Now, Lilypads donates 10% of UK to international projects to subsidise the price of period products across countries such as Cambodia, Kenya and Uganda.

 The Cheapskate London newsletter is the ultimate guide to the capital’s best free events.
 From gigs, films and plays to talks, workshops and live comedy, Cheapskate makes London’s incredible cultural offerings more accessible to everyone – even those on a shoestring budget.